jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_3.rst

 ----

 *********************************************************************************
-is a boolean an integer or a float?
+is False an integer or a float?
 *********************************************************************************

 ----